sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/5_reconciliation.md

       <img src="../../../assets/images/day2/session3/itol_fam2_tree1.jpg" align="center" width=600/>
     </figure>

-To make this gene tree more visually comparable to the species tree, Let's start by properly rooting the tree according to where the known outgroup species (`7054_0` & `224129_0`) branch off from the rest of the species (circled in pink):
+To make this gene tree more visually comparable to the species tree, let's start by properly rooting the tree according to where the known outgroup species (`7054_0` & `224129_0`) branch off from the rest of the species (circled in pink):

 <figure>
   <img src="../../../assets/images/day2/session3/itol_fam2_tree2.jpg" align="center" width=600/>